Maxima (DC Comics): Post-Crisis

 The oldest child of the royal family of the planet Almerac, the fiery-tempered Maxima came to Earth in search of a suitable mate to sire her heir, leaving behind her betrothed Ultraa.
 Maxima's first appearance in Metropolis was a simulacrum of her brought to Earth by her servant Sazu, who attempted to convince Superman to be her mate.
 The simulacrum was destroyed and Sazu was imprisoned.
 The real Maxima then appeared to free Sazu and came face to face with Superman.
 She and Superman, she argued, were genetically compatible; she could "give him what no Earth woman could - children".
 She was infuriated when Superman rejected her offer, saying he had no desire to father despots.

 Maxima later reluctantly worked with Brainiac after he destroys Almerac.
 However, she eventually rebels against him and joins the Justice League.
 When the League helped her save Almerac from Starbreaker, the planet's ruling council exiled her.
 As a Leaguer, she helped in the fight against Doomsday, and when that version of the League disbanded, she became a member of Captain Atom's Extreme Justice.
 She considered Atom as a potential mate, but he was not interested.
 During the period of her flirtation with Atom, a jilted Ultraa angrily attacked him.
 Maxima eventually stopped the brawl and sent Ultraa back to Almerac.
 She later had a brief fling with another teammate, Amazing-Man, which lasted until the team was dissolved.
 While part of the Extreme Justice team, she joined with other heroes on a trip to Hell itself, mistakenly believing that Superman was trapped there.
 During the battle, Maxima fell and was lost in one of the 'nine rings'.
 She was sent back to Earth when Neron, the current ruler of Hell, was subdued.

 She offered herself sexually to Superman again, hoping that her recent good deeds would offset her earlier ruthlessness.
 Superman, now married to Lois Lane, was even less interested in her proposal than before.
 Angry and humiliated, she joined the Superman Revenge Squad.
 She swore that Superman had rejected, humbled and humiliated her for the last time, and threatened that the next time they meet, it would truly be war.

-In "Our Worlds at War", Maxima works with various heroes to battle Imperiex before being killed by Brainiac 13.
+During the buildup to the "Our Worlds at War" storyline, Maxima and the Chosen People of Almerac appear in Earth's Solar System, where they meet up with Superman.
+Maxima explains that she had been leading her people to safety from Imperiex, an entity who conquered Almerac.
+During the conflict with Imperiex, Maxima is killed stopping Brainiac from destroying the universe.
+Before dying, Maxima makes amends with Superman despite her animosity over his constant rejection of her.